 Although the increased hip fracture rate in Scandinavia could be explained by the icy conditions much of the year, the far lower rate of fracture in Finland lends support to the idea that an improved potassium sodium ratio results in stronger bones.
 Finnish women consume under 3 gm of sodium daily (4), whereas in the 3 highest fracture rate Scandinavian countries they consume over 4 gm of sodium daily (5).

-We discussed here the improved potassium sodium ratio in the diet that occurred in Finland to reduce hypertension.
-This same diet appears to reduce hip fractures.
-None of the other Scandinavian countries have changed their diet.
+Previously, we discussed in a post the improved potassium sodium ratio in the diet that occurred in Finland to reduce hypertension.
+And this same diet appears to reduce hip fractures.
+However, none of the other Scandinavian countries have changed their diet.
 So the improvement of the potassium sodium ratio that occurred since 1970 in Finland may have improved their hip fracture rate relative to other Scandinavian countries.

 There are too many differences between nations to make a definitive comparison, but the Scandinavian nations have a relative uniformity.
 This makes the lower rate of fracture in Finland food for thought.
 If future studies show an increased BMD in Finland that would add further weight to the improved potassium sodium ratio in their diet as a way to reduce osteoporosis.